An Intermediate Program Representation for Optimizing Stream-Based Languages: Implementation Evaluation

 \Cref{fig:eval:all} gives an overview of the gas usage across a number of different contracts.
 In this figure, each bar corresponds to a function in a contract.
 The top half of the bar illustrates the gas costs for the StreamIR-unoptimized contract, while the lower half shows the reduction obtained by enabling all StreamIR optimizations.
 For example, the dark blue bars in \Cref{fig:eval:all} correspond with the blue bars in \Cref{fig:eval:orders} and the light blue corresponds with the red bars. \Cref{fig:eval:all} demonstrate that our optimizations reduce gas usage across all specifications.

-Beyond gas usage reduction, the statement optimization addresses a fundamental issue of contracts with parameterized output streams.
+Beyond gas usage reduction, the StreamIR optimizations address a fundamental issue of contracts with parameterized output streams.
 Iteration introduces unbounded gas usage -- a highly undesirable property for smart contracts.
 By applying the optimization that replaces iterations with assignments -- feasible for all evaluated specifications -- gas usage becomes bounded again.